-1. Meetings of the Committee shall be called by the chair on reasonable notice.
-The chair shall call a meeting of the Committee at least every other month until the procedures outlined herein are fully implemented and thereafter shall call a meeting as often as necessary to dispatch the Committee's business, but not less than quarterly.
-Meetings may be held by electronic, telephonic, or virtual means.

-2. A majority of the Committee must be present at any meeting in order to constitute a quorum.
+- 1. Meetings of the Committee shall be called by the chair on reasonable notice.
+The chair shall call a meeting of the Committee at least once every three months until the procedures outlined herein are fully implemented and thereafter shall call a meeting as often as necessary to dispatch the Committee's business, but not less than quarterly. - 2.
+A majority of the Committee must be present at any meeting in order to constitute a quorum.
 The Committee may take no action unless a quorum is present.
 A majority vote of the members present in favor of a motion or any proposed action shall be required in order for the motion to pass or the action to be taken.